MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/do-work-newux.md

 - **About**: Details about the current session and app version for debugging in case of error.
 - **Send feedback**: Provide feedback to Microsoft about the app or suggest improvements.
 - **Settings**: Configure personal user settings.
-  - Timezone: Set the timezone for the app.
+  - **Timezone**: Set the timezone for the app.
 If the configuration of the device and the users's settings in Dynamics 365 don't match, the system updates the Dynamics 365 profile to align with the device settings.
-  - Language: Set the language for the mobile app.
+  - **Language**: Set the language for the mobile app.
-  - Map: Define the behavior of the app when getting directions to a customer site and choose the default map provider.
+  - **Map**: Define the behavior of the app when getting directions to a customer site and choose the default map provider.
-  - Apps: If a user ahs access to multiple Field Service Mobile app modules, they can choose which app module to load.
+  - **Apps**: If a user ahs access to multiple Field Service Mobile app modules, they can choose which app module to load.